Altinity/clickhouse-backup/ReadMe.md

 * Optional query argument `name` works the same as specifying a backup name with the CLI.
 * Full example: `curl -s 'localhost:7171/backup/create?table=default.billing&name=billing_test&freeze_one_by_one' -X POST`

+Note: this operation is async, so the API will return once the operation has been started.

 > **POST /backup/upload**

 Upload backup to remote storage: `curl -s localhost:7171/backup/upload/<BACKUP_NAME> -X POST | jq .`
 * Optional query argument `diff-from` works the same as the `--diff-from` CLI argument.

+Note: this operation is async, so the API will return once the operation has been started.

 > **GET /backup/list**